 Discovering Baby’s first tooth – usually around the age of 4 months – might be a classic “get the camera!” moment, but don’t forget in all the excitement to keep that brand new chomper looking shiny and clean.
 Plaque buildup on baby teeth can contribute to early cavities, causing babies a serious mouthful of pain.
 Ideally, baby dental hygiene should begin as soon as Baby’s first tooth pushes through the gums.
 Ready to get started?

 Wipe the plaque away.
 Most pediatricians recommend starting a baby’s teeth cleaning routine with little more than a piece of water-moistened gauze.
 Gently run the gauze along Baby’s teeth and gums, once in the morning and once before bedtime.

 Bring in the brush.
 By the time Baby’s fifth tooth arrives, you can try using a small toothbrush with 3 or 4 rows of soft bristles.
-She might protest at first, but keeping up a gentle brushing routine twice per day should help her get used to the sensation pretty quickly.
+He might protest at first, but keeping up a gentle brushing routine twice per day should help him get used to the sensation pretty quickly.

 However, the collective wisdom on fluoridated toothpaste has changed in recent years, and many dentists now advise parents to use a smear of fluoridated toothpaste when they begin brushing a baby’s teeth.
 You should talk to the pediatrician or other healthcare provider if you have any questions about fluoride and your child.